joebnb/verdaccio-package-count/README.md

   * sparkline for weekly download trend
   * download count for years,months,weeks and days
   * tarball version count of last 7 days
-* good caching and bulk esside scripting,lower affect in npm and elasticsearch service
+* good caching and bulk ES side scripting,lower affect in npm and elasticsearch service
 ---

 ## Prepare
-**IMPORTANT:This plugin worked with elasticsearch,so elasticsearch service is required.(other wise es will throw error at init stage)**
+**IMPORTANT:This plugin worked with elasticsearch,so elasticsearch service is required.(other wise es client will throw error at init stage)** tested on verdaccio 5.x,if some error occored you should remove es index and restart service again(in old version,es mapping is incorrect,delete and restart will create a correct index)

 ## Install & setup
 in your verdaccio: